Equity, Diversity and Inclusion

 Gift Policy

 As a charity, the Charterhouse is grateful for and reliant upon public donations to support its work.
-However, we will only accept gifts that are compatible with our charitable mission and that will not compromise our charitable ethos.
+However, we will only accept gifts that are compatible with our gift policy and that will not compromise our charitable mission and ethos.

 Investments